If building your first post-college resume has you feeling under qualified, here’s what you need to know.

 You may not want to hear this, but once you’ve entered the workforce in the adult world, your education will continually diminish in importance on your resume.
 It may be important on your recent-graduate resume, but once you’ve been building your career for 10 years, employers aren’t concerned about what you did in college or even if you got good grades.

 That’s the bad news.
 The good news is that for your first entry-level resume after college, it is still very relevant.
 List out your school, degree, and GPA.
 You don’t need to list your coursework, but be ready to discuss it in an interview.

 You may think that you need to have a portion of your entry-level resume dedicated to work history.
 In most cases, that’s true.
 However, if you don’t have a real work history or have only held one job, you can shift the focus to your relevant experience.

 Here’s where you really need to think about the last few years and what you’ve done to prepare yourself for a career:

 Did you work part-time while you were in college?
 Even if it was cashiering at a department store or waitressing at a café, you gained experience.
 Think about the things you learned and how they are relevant to the job you want.

 Were you a part of any clubs or organizations?
+What kind of work did you do?
 Did you hold a leadership position?

 Did you do any volunteering?
-Volunteering is a great way to utilize your skills, build experience, and it displays character.
+Volunteering is a great way to utilize your skills and build experience, and it displays character.

-While you may not have an extensive work history, that doesn’t mean you don’t have Relevant Experience.
-Think carefully about what you can add in this section to make it shine.
+While you may not have an extensive work history, that doesn’t mean you don’t have relevant experience.
+Think carefully about what you can include in this section to make it shine.